Computer Forensics Resources for PCs and Mobile Devices

 Buy these and other Computer Crime Books at Amazon.com or check out our other Investigation Books.

-Also, learn about another tool in the article Open Source Intelligence (OSINT) tools.
+Also, learn other forensic tools in the Open Source Intelligence (OSINT) article.

 Questions and Comments

-If you have any questions about computer forensics and/or computer security, please leave a message below.
+If you have questions about computer forensics and/or computer security, please leave a message below.

 1 COMMENT